 It is very important that you check Blackboard daily and have configured it with an email address that you check regularly.
 My main way of communicating with you will be through Blackboard announcements.

 You should check that your computer or device and web browser work with Blackboard and if you have problems contact me or look into it with the Blackboard support team.
-I have provided a sample quiz under Week 1’s lesson that you can use to test your browser with a quiz.
 If you have problems with Blackboard, you should read the advice I have posted here: Configuring the Chrome web browser for Blackboard.

 There is no textbook.
 Readings are provided for you within each week’s lesson.
 Generally they are Word docs or PDF files.

-Each week there will be a lesson and a reading on a new topic and you will usually either take a quiz, make a discussion post, or do an exercise for 5% of your mark.
-There will be a midterm and final test and a couple of mini-tests.
+For the seven weeks that I'll be teaching the course there will be a some kind of exercise, quiz, or test due each week (except for this week).
+Each week there will be a lesson and a reading on a new topic and you will usually either take a quiz or make a discussion post for 5% of your mark.
+There will be an online mini-test due week 4 and a midterm test the last week of class.
 I encourage you to take each week as a new challenge and an exercise in understanding, thinking, and communicating.
 That’s what the course is for.

 You will find a schedule of the lessons and assessments on this site (linked to from the Blackboard site as well).
 You should read it, print it, tape it to your fridge, put it under your pillow at night, and use it to guide your work in this class.